storelocatorjs/storelocator/README.md

 ## Download

-Download Storelocator.js on [store-locator.bitbucket.io/download](https://store-locator.bitbucket.io/download)
+Download Storelocator.js on [https://store-locator.bitbucket.io/download](https://store-locator.bitbucket.io/download)

 ## Licences

 ### Commercial licenses

 If you want to use Storelocator to develop commercial sites, themes, projects, and applications, the commercial license is the appropriate license.
-With this option, your source code is kept proprietary.
-Purchase a Storelocator.js Commercial License at [store-locator.bitbucket.io](https://store-locator.bitbucket.io).
+With this option, your source code is kept proprietary.<br />
+Purchase a Storelocator.js Commercial License at [https://store-locator.bitbucket.io](https://store-locator.bitbucket.io).

 ## How it works